 Human breast milk is the healthiest feeding source for all infants, including premature and sick newborns.
 The nutrients found in breast milk is unmatched by any baby formula or food on the market today.
-The American Academy of Pediatrics recommends that infants should only be breastfed for their first six months of life.
-After 6 months, caregivers should gradually start introducing solid foods and continue to supplement baby's diet with breastfeeding until they are at least one year old.
+The American Academy of Pediatrics recommends exclusive breastfeeding for six months.
+After six months, caregivers should gradually start introducing solid foods and continue to supplement baby's diet with breastfeeding until they are at least one year old.
 The parent and baby can continue breastfeeding after one year.
 Breastfeeding does more than just provide needed nutrients to babies.
 It also decreases the risk of disease for babies, helps breastfeeding individuals recover faster from pregnancy and delivery, facilitates family bonding, reduces stress on the environment through decreasing waste and energy usage, and is better overall for public health.

+Women make up over half of the current U.S. labor force.
 Upon returning to work after leave, many breastfeeding individuals choose to discontinue breastfeeding because of workplace constraints.
 Rates of breastfeeding are higher among women who have longer maternity leave, work part-time rather than full-time, or have breastfeeding support programs in the workplace.
 Supporting breastfeeding employees by reducing worksite barriers will relieve stress on new parents ensuring breastfeeding will continue when the employee returns to work.